Date of last revision: 14 January 2021

 - from third parties, or combine your information with information lawfully obtained from third parties such as payment and delivery service providers, advertising networks, social media platforms, analytics service providers and search information providers.

-- from automated technologies such as cookies and tags when you use our website – for more information, please see our cookies notice to find out more
+- from automated technologies such as cookies and tags when you use our website – for more information, please see Section 4 and our cookies policy.

 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data in the following circumstances: